charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We began a rapid review to identify the research state-of-the-art tools for automatic system-level provenance.

 Rapid Reviews are a lighter-weight alternative to systematic literature reviews with a focus on timely feedback for decision-making.
-Schünemann and Moja show that Rapid Reviews can yield substantially similar results to a systematic literature review, albeit with less detail [@schunemann_reviews_2015].
-[DSK: ALT formatting follows:] @schunemann_reviews_2015 show that Rapid Reviews can yield substantially similar results to a systematic literature review, albeit with less detail.
+@schunemann_reviews_2015 show that Rapid Reviews can yield substantially similar results to a systematic literature review, albeit with less detail.
 Although developed in medicine, Cartaxo et al. show that Rapid Reviews are useful for informing software engineering design decisions [@cartaxo_role_2018; @cartaxo_rapid_2020].

 We conducted a rapid review with the following parameters: